segmentio/segment-docs/src/connections/functions/usage.md

 - A destination function receiving 1B requests and taking an average of 200 milliseconds will use 55,556 hours: `1,000,000,000 * 200ms = 200,000,000,000ms = 55,556 hours`

 > note ""
-> **Note:** Test runs are generally slower than the time it takes a function to run once it’s deployed.
+> **Note:** Test runs are generally slower than the time it takes a function to run once it's deployed.
 For more accurate estimates, base your estimates on sending data into a production function, and not on timing the test runs.

 You can (and should!) use [Destination Filters](/docs/connections/destinations/destination-filters/) to reduce the volume of events reaching your function.
 Filtering events with a Destination Filter prevents the Function from being invoked for that event entirely.